harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/csv-result-data-export.md

 `load_zone` | amazon:us:ashburn | string | The load zone where the request(s) was made from.
 `tags` | staticAsset=true | string | Pipe (`|`) separated list of `name=value` tags as specified for the request in the script.
 {: class="table table-striped"}

+### Future

+The exported CSV file currently only contains data from the primary HTTP response time metric (`http_req_duration`).
+In the future we'll expand the export feature with more HTTP data, WebSocket data, Checks data, Thresholds data as well as Custom metrics data.